 Unless you're a veterinary nutritionist or happen to have one in your home, it's always best to consult your vet who knows your pet’s health history before you make the switch.

-Alternatively, you can also get help from verified nutritionists and veterinarians online.
+Alternatively, here on wagr's site you can also book an appointment for online vet consultation and get a expert advice from verified nutritionists and veterinarians in the country.
 Whichever you pick, make sure that you learn about your furred friend's dietary needs in-depth before you start cooking food for them.

 Learn about the fatalities first